MichaelOC05/car-dealership/README.md

     - Click the Create button

     View All Past Sales:
-    - Select Sales Department from the home nav bar
     - Select Sales List from the nav bar
     Information included:
     - Which sales person made the sale, their employee number, the customer who bought the automobile, the VIN of the automobile, the price the automobile was sold for
       note: if the sale record you are looking for can not be found it may have not been entered, please follow “Steps in Order to Create a New Sales Record” above

     View Sales by a Sales Person:
-    - Select Sales Department from the home nav bar
     - Select Sales History from the nav bar
     - From the drop down menu select the the sales person whose history you would like to view Once selected the table will display their sales history